 In late 2017, Belgian-based brewing company Anheuser-Busch InBev (AB InBev) acquired Pirate Life Brewing, adding it to its stable of more than 500 beer brands.

-Investment Attraction South Australia has been working closely with Pirate Life to maximise AB InBev’s investment in South Australia.
+The Government of South Australia has been working closely with Pirate Life to maximise AB InBev’s investment in SA.

 Pirate Life is investing $15 million into a world-class brewery and bar venue that will be created at Port Adelaide’s historic woolstores.
 The brewery features a new state-of-the-art brewing plant, with 100 per cent of its purchased electricity to be sourced from renewables by 2025.
 The new high-tech facility, which will be one of the largest craft breweries in South Australia and create more than 80 jobs in the brewery and hospitality venue.